haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/2.scripts/1.commands/en.md

 ## `OP_MODE`
 **Parameters**: None

-Suppresses the top screen UI, disables dialogue skipping, and marks the center of the screen as the position the Kyon chibi walks to, and sends the Kyon chibi out.
+Suppresses the top screen UI, shows `BG_KBG04` on the top screen, disables dialogue skipping, and marks the center of the screen as the position the Kyon chibi walks to, and sends the Kyon chibi out.
 Used only in the opening text crawl.

 ## `PALEFFECT`